jkaewprateep/IBM---SQL-A-Practical-Introduction-for-Querying-Databases/README.md

     <b> Pictures from the Internet </b> </br>
 </p>

+🦭💬 There are small to large datasets and they have different time query result returns by default this technique will have the answer when both sub-queries have the result set and perform outer join operation and filter for the results.
+There are possible errors when one or a required sub-query are not return the answer if the sib-query are not the main objective it may be left blank without error or message because database caches need to respond in query time fashionally as the other sub-queries that is known problem when we joined multiple tables from different sources and communication method.
+A driver and database cache perform work this way and refresh database caches to refresh the fetching result and start filling into the resultset to have the full answer.
+Refresh caches is not the method but the selection mode is the data return guarantee. </br>

 ```
 # Q3 For the communities of Oakland, Armour Square, Edgewater and CHICAGO list the associated
 # community_area_numbers and the case_numbers.